I was listening to some older Richard Bandler audio programs this morning, and he said something that really stuck in my head.

 What got you here, won’t get you there.

-When a business stops doing what it was doing to generate business, or continues to only do the same things that it’s always done it risk slowing down or worse, completely stopping.
+When a business stops doing what it was doing to generate business, or continues to only do the same things that it’s always done, it risks slowing down—or worse, completely stopping.

 And that’s assuming you have zero competition.
 Many companies grow to a significant size, get a case of Business Atrophy and seem to fall asleep at the wheel.
 They stop innovating the way they market, they stop innovating the product or service, they keep doing things the way they’ve always been done because, well, it worked before, and before you know it someone comes out of nowhere and overtakes them.